Musa Cerantonio: Philippines 2012-June 2014

-In June 2014, on a Facebook post in Cerantonio's account indicated he had arrived in Syria.
-Cerantonio says the tweet was posted to throw the police off the search, and technically he had not lied to his followers because another person posted the claim.
-Australia’s Foreign Affairs Minister Julie Bishop denounced Cerantonio as a fraud stating, “He said he was fighting in Syria and Iraq, but he was holed up in the Philippines.”
+In June 2014, a Facebook post on Cerantonio's account indicated he had arrived in Syria.
+Cerantonio says it was posted by another person in an attempt to throw the police off the search, and that he had not lied to his followers because another person posted the claim.

 Despite his efforts to stay offline and off the phone, in July 2014 Cerantonio was arrested in the central Philippines city of Lapu-Lapu for overstaying his visa and deported to Australia.
 Cerantonio claims he was denied access to a lawyer by Warden L’rev J. Del Cruz.
 "The warden was telling inmates not to talk to me because I was a terrorist,” he says.
 After two weeks in detention he was deported to Melbourne.

-In September 2014, an open letter, known as the Letter to Baghdadi, addressed to Abu Bakr al-Baghdadi, the leader of the Islamic State, was published.
-A theological refutation of the practices and ideology of the Islamic State, it was signed by dozens of Islamic scholars.

-Cerantonio condemned it as a "letter of ignorance and disbelief".

 Australia May 2016 arrest - 'Tinnie plot'

 In 2016, acting detective Sgt Adam Foley said that according to worldwide intelligence services Cerantonio was the second or third most influential jihadist preacher in the world.

 In May 2016, Cerantonio was arrested in Queensland (along with four others) as the "ringleader" of a plot to flee the country in a boat, and for "making preparations for incursions into foreign countries to engage in hostile activities."
 The group planned to sail 3500 km to the southern Philippines, "overthrow" the provincial government and "install Sharia Law".
 The members of the group planned to sail because they could not fly; they had had their passports cancelled "due to concerns they would become foreign fighters".

 After his arrest Cerantonio was remanded in custody, with the trial delayed and expected in January 2018.
 The other four arrested were Paul Dacre, Anthony (Antonio) Granata, Kadir Kaya, and Shayden Thorne.
 Thorne is the brother of controversial Islamic preacher Junaid Thorne.
 A sixth man, Murat Kaya, brother of Kadir Kaya, was arrested separately at his Melbourne home.
-Police alleged that the group towed a seven-metre boat 3100 km from Melbourne, and had planned to travel by sea on it to West Papua, the Philippines, (despite having no sailing experience) and finally to Syria, intending to join Islamic State.
-Later it was found they actually intended to stay in the southern Philippines to help militant Muslims overthrow the government there.
+Police alleged that the group towed a seven-metre boat 3,100 kilometers from Melbourne, and had planned to travel by sea on it to West Papua, and finally to Syria, intending to join Islamic State.
+Later it was found they actually intended to stay in the southern Philippines allegedly to inspire militant Muslims to overthrow the government there.